-As climate change continues to influence our daily lives, this report also calls to mind something that businesses colocating their data centre space must think about: the potential vulnerability of enterprise data centres on the East and West Coast.
-While many claim they are "above" the flood plain, a data centre is either outside a flood plain, or within a flood plain.
+As climate change continues to influence our daily lives, this report also calls to mind something that businesses colocating their data center space must think about: the potential vulnerability of enterprise data centers on the East and West Coast.
+While many claim they are “above” the flood plain, a data center is either outside a flood plain, or within a flood plain.

-When data centres say they are "above" the flood plain, they're leaving out one very important fact: how maintenance and fuel transportation will be affected following a flood.
-It doesn't matter that a data centre is technically "above" the flood plain if maintenance workers, fuel suppliers, and other critical infrastructure are not also accessible following the flood.
+When data centers say they are “above” the flood plain, they’re leaving out one very important fact: how maintenance and fuel transportation will be affected following a flood.
+It doesn’t matter that a data center is technically “above” the flood plain if maintenance workers, fuel suppliers, and other critical infrastructure are not also accessible following the flood.

-With our climate changing and, as this study shows, more flooding than ever on the horizon, businesses that utilise third-party data centre space must use careful consideration in selecting a data centre provider that can ensure your data's safety after a storm.
-Many of Telx's competitors could be impacted in the future by the high-tide floods detailed in the UCS report.
-Are you comfortable having your data centre within a flood zone?
+With our climate changing and, as this study shows, more flooding than ever on the horizon, businesses that utilize third-party data center space must use careful consideration in selecting a data center provider that can ensure your data’s safety after a storm.
+Many of Telx’s competitors could be impacted in the future by the high-tide floods detailed in the UCS report.
+Are you comfortable having your data center within a flood zone?

-To learn more about our Clifton Campus or for other questions about Telx's data centres, please contact us via the contact page of our site, or by Facebook or Twitter.
+To learn more about our Clifton Campus or for other questions about Telx’s data centers, please contact us via the contact page of our site, or by Facebook or Twitter.